Our History in Brockville

 Peter recalls his time with Special Olympics as “both very exciting, but yet very demanding, especially in the early growing years of establishing not only the sporting programs but also an executive.”
 Having said that, he wouldn’t have changed the experience for anything.
 “They were growing years, but some of my best years giving back to my community and helping our athletes achieve goals.”

-From this genesis the organization has grown and more volunteers have come forward to expand the number of sports being offered to 11 and to attract more athletes, coaches and other volunteers.
+From this genesis the organization has grown and more volunteers have come forward to expand the number of sports being offered to about 11 and to attract more athletes, coaches and other volunteers.
 There are now more than 80 athletes and 70 volunteers.
 Illustrations of some of our successes are listed under the ‘about us’ page.

 The origin of the ‘Islanders’ team name:

 Do you wonder where the team name the ‘Islanders’ used by most of our sport programs came from?
 It originated in the 1980’s when the floor hockey team chose the name in order to attend meets and tournaments.

-Our very own coach Penney traveled with athletes to attend the very first S.O. games in Canada in 1969.
+One long term coach, Penney, traveled with athletes to attend the very first SO games in Canada in 1969.

 Penney took athletes from schools to the first games in 1969!
 Here is what she had to say:

-“I took a team to those 1969 Games in Toronto – another teacher and I took six students from the school where we worked (in Beaconsfield, Que.) to compete in Track and Field and Swimming.
+“I took a team to those 1969 Games in Toronto – another teacher and I took six students from the school where we worked (in Beaconsfield, QC) to compete in Track and Field and Swimming.
 We travelled to Toronto by train, stayed at the Royal York and we had a blast.
 I’m not sure how we found out about the games but we did and it was a great experience for everyone.
 Most of my athletes had never been on a train before, nor stayed in a hotel with an elevator nor chosen food from a buffet – or even been away from home overnight before.
 Things were very different in those days.”